Pig Ears for Dogs: Safe or Not?

 • They have delicate stomachs when they’re young, which means what goes into it needs to be gentle and easy to digest.
 Even small changes in what they eat can upset their tummy, so it’s important to be mindful of what they nibble on.

-• They are more likely to get stuck in the throat, which can cause serious problems if not watched closely.
-It’s important to keep an eye on them while they’re enjoying it and intervene quickly if it gets lodged.
+• They’re more likely to get caught in a throat, which can lead to serious trouble if nobody watches closely.
+Keep an eye on them while they enjoy it, and step in right away if it becomes lodged.

 • Their teeth continue to form and strengthen as they grow.
 This process happens gradually, with new layers emerging and existing structures becoming more robust.
 Regular attention to how they interact with objects or toys during this stage can support proper alignment and overall oral development.
 Watching for signs of discomfort or difficulty while gnawing can provide insight into their progress.